Tiruppur Places to Visit in Tirupur Tourist Places Tamil Nadu

 Hanumantharaya Swamy temple is located at Dharaphuram town.
-It is about 32km from Palani.
+It is about 32km from Palani and 56k from Tiruppur.
 We can see the Paramahamsar distinguish established by the illustrious saint philosopher, Sri Madhwacharya there appeared in the 15th century Sri Vysa thirtha (1447-1539AD).
 A saint par excellence who late become the royal preceptor of king Krishna Devaraya on the most enlightened & benevolent rules of Vijayanagar empire.
 It is believed that this temple is one of the nine important sacred shrines for the Madhwa community.

 Thirumorthy Temple Thirumoorthy Hills